barysvla/gee_twi/README.md

 5. **Flow routing and accumulation computation**
    Flow routing is computed using either the **D8 (single-flow direction)** algorithm or the **multiple-flow direction (MFD)** method proposed by Quinn et al. (1991).
 The resulting flow distribution is then used to compute the upslope contributing area.

-6. **Slope and TWI computation**
+6. **Slope computation**
-   Terrain slope is calculated from the DEM and combined with flow accumulation to compute the Topographic Wetness Index:
+   Terrain slope is derived from the DEM using the Earth Engine function `ee.Terrain.slope`, which computes slope in degrees on the target grid.

+7. **TWI computation**
+   After slope computation, the workflow branches into two execution modes depending on the availability of an active Google Cloud billing account:

+   - **Cloud mode (GEE)** – TWI is computed server-side using Earth Engine
+   - **Local mode (NumPy)** – DEM-derived data are exported and TWI is computed locally in the Colab environment

+   The Topographic Wetness Index is defined as:

       `TWI = ln(a / tan β)`

       where
       - `a` — upslope contributing area per unit contour width
       - `β` — slope (radians)

-7. **Visualization and export**
+8. **Visualization and export**
-   Results are visualized in an interactive Earth Engine map and can be exported as GeoTIFF files either to Google Drive or to local storage.
+   Results are visualized either in the interactive Earth Engine map or locally, and can be exported as GeoTIFF files to Google Drive or local storage.

 ## Execution model